The Danger Signs

 Karen Edwards (mother)

 - Violently and constantly jealous – ‘owning’ their partner.
-This includes:

 - not letting a partner talk to other men

 - accusing a partner of cheating on them

 - deciding who they will talk to and spend time with

 John McGrath (brother)